Five budget-friendly ideas for family days out

 Ride a pedalo on the boating lake at the oriental themed Peasholm Park in Scarborough or head to the putting green.

-Enjoy an ice cream from the kiosk and find a shady spot to relax in and watch the world go by.
+Enjoy an ice cream from the kiosk and find a shady spot to relax in and watch the world go by, perfect for a summers day.

 Aireville Park in Skipton is perfect for BMXers and skateboarders as you can show off your tricks at the wheel park or zoom your bike around the pump track.
 The multi-use games area offers football, tennis, netball, and basketball.